-The following must be covered:
+The following must also be covered:

-- Reasons for pursuing a studentship in Translational OR SNAH cancer research (as appropriate); - Reasons for choosing your proposed supervisor.

-ii.
-Planned Research Outcomes
+- Reasons for pursuing a studentship in Translational OR Survivorship cancer research (as appropriate) - Reasons for choosing your proposed supervisor ii.
+Planned Research Outcomes iii.
+Applicant's Curriculum Vitae

 The studentships will give students the opportunity to work within a research group and gain research experience at an early stage in their career path.
 Please state and briefly explain the most significant techniques/skills/training that you are planning to acquire or develop during your summer studentship (200 words max).